What distance do you cover during Immeln Swimrun?

 Where is the competition located?

 The race starts and finishes in Immeln village.

 Yes, there are parking facilities near the Race Arena in Immeln Village.

 Are there shower facilities after the race?

-In the current situation we will not be able to offer shower facilities.
-If the Covid-situation eases up then we will reconsider.
+Yes, we have access to the showers at Camp Immeln.
+Please leave your shoes outside.
 If the weather is forecasted to be cold, we encourage all contestants to store some warm clothes in their drop bags, to be used after having finished the race.
-The experience from earlier years is that contestants may be cold when they reach the goal.
+The experience from earlier years is that contestants may be cold when they reach the finish.
 Especially if the temperature is low.

 Is Race Meeting mandatory?